How to Prevent Pregnancy Leg Cramps

 Sit on the floor so that both of the soles of your feet are touching.
 Allow your knees to fall as far down as comfortable.
 Pull the heels of your feet in toward your torso.
 Gently fold forward at your hips and think about bringing your chest toward the ground.
 Hold for at least 15 seconds.

 Minimalist Guide: Ease yourself into each stretch nice and slowly.
 As you exhale, feel your body relaxing and sinking deeper into the stretch.
 Hold each stretch for as long as you need to (a minimum of 15s) and complete the stretch circuit 2-3 times as you need (more or less depending on you – listen to your body!).

 Epsom Salt Bath for Leg Cramps

-If you’re looking for a natural way to soothe sore muscles and decrease the experience of leg cramps, in addition to regular stretching and walking, epsom salt is a great thing to add into your routine.
+If you’re looking for a natural way to soothe sore muscles and decrease the experience of leg cramps, in addition to regular stretching and walking, Epsom salt is a great thing to add to your routine.